 The zirconate pyrochlores La2Zr2O7 and Nd2Zr2O7 have respective lattice mismatches of +0.7 % and -0.5 % to the perovskite LaAlO3, which is built from (001) stacked LaO+ and AlO2- charged layers.
-Disordered fluorites La0.5Zr0.5O1.75 and Nd0.5Zr0.5O1.75 were deposited by PLD on atomically flat, annealed substrates with RHEED patterns revealing superstructure reflections at the deposition temperature29 (Fig. S4, S5), consistent with the known (√5×√5)R26.6° surface reconstruction driven by La vacancy ordering30.
-Periodic oscillation of the intensity of the specular spot along the [110]P LaAlO3 azimuth revealed layer-by-layer growth of Nd0.5Zr0.5O1.75 (Fig. 2a) and La0.5Zr0.5O1.75 (Fig. S6) under optimised growth conditions.
+Disordered fluorites La0.5Zr0.5O1.75 and Nd0.5Zr0.5O1.75 were deposited by PLD on atomically flat, annealed substrates with reflection high-energy electron diffraction (RHEED) patterns revealing superstructure reflections at the deposition temperature29 (Supplementary Fig. 4, 5), consistent with the known (√5×√5)R26.6° surface reconstruction driven by La vacancy ordering30.
+Periodic oscillation of the intensity of the specular spot along the [110]P LaAlO3 azimuth revealed layer-by-layer growth of Nd0.5Zr0.5O1.75 (Fig. 2a) and La0.5Zr0.5O1.75 (Supplementary Fig. 6) under optimised growth conditions.
 Fourier transform of the specular intensity revealed a growth rate of 23 pulses per oscillation.
 The RHEED patterns consisted of rods throughout growth, confirming the extended 2D nature of the growth mode (Fig. 2a inset) which persists up to 70 oscillations for Nd0.5Zr0.5O1.75.
-High angle annular dark field scanning transmission electron microscopy (HAADF-STEM) imaging (Fig. 2b, S7) shows the resulting films have a well-ordered and coherent cation interface with the substrate, viewed along the [001]P zone axis.
-This agrees with the expected epitaxial relationship (Fig. S1) for these two structures.
+High angle annular dark field scanning transmission electron microscopy (HAADF-STEM) imaging (Fig. 2b, Supplementary Fig. 7) shows the resulting films have a well-ordered and coherent cation interface with the substrate, viewed along the [001]P zone axis.
+This agrees with the expected epitaxial relationship (Supplementary Fig. 1) for these two structures.
 This interface permits layer-by-layer growth for the two-cation zirconate chemistry that is not found for the cerate fluorites studied with a lower strain mismatch.
 Long-range cation ordering is not observed in bulk Ln2Ce2O7, which are disordered fluorites unlike the ordered Ln2Zr2O7 pyrochlores31.
 This suggests that Zr4+ can more readily adopt a different structural role from an Ln3+ cation than Ce4+ can, demonstrating the significance of the crystal chemistry of the component cations in controlling the interface responsible for the mode of film growth.

-The heteroepitaxy achieved throughout the films for the fluorite targets is shown by the observation of only the 00l reflections in out-of-plane diffraction (Fig. 2c) and by narrow rocking curves (Fig. S8).
+The heteroepitaxy achieved throughout the films for the fluorite targets is shown by the observation of only the 00l reflections in out-of-plane diffraction (Fig. 2c) and by narrow rocking curves (Supplementary Fig. 8).
 The absence of the 111 reflection of the pyrochlore shows that the films are disordered A′0.5B′0.5O1.75 fluorites at the growth temperatures.
-The Pendellosung fringes around the Bragg peaks demonstrate the coherence of the growth (Fig. 2c and inset) and permit determination of the film thicknesses, 26.5 nm for Nd0.5Zr0.5O1.75 and 15.6 nm for La0.5Zr0.5O1.75, consistent with measured X-ray reflectivity (Fig. S9).
+The Pendellosung fringes around the Bragg peaks demonstrate the coherence of the growth (Fig. 2c and inset) and permit determination of the film thicknesses, 26.5 nm for Nd0.5Zr0.5O1.75 and 15.6 nm for La0.5Zr0.5O1.75, consistent with measured X-ray reflectivity (Supplementary Fig. 9).
 The layer thickness nucleated during one RHEED intensity oscillation was determined as half the fluorite cell parameter along the [001] growth direction, corresponding to one cation and one anion layer, the smallest charge neutral unit.
-AFM images of the films indicate a step-and-terrace surface with step heights between 1 and 2 fluorite unit cells consistent with 2D growth (Fig. S10).
-Reciprocal space maps and pole figures show epitaxial growth (Fig. S11, S12).
+Atomic force microscopy (AFM) images of the films indicate a step-and-terrace surface with step heights between 1 and 2 fluorite unit cells consistent with 2D growth (Supplementary Fig. 10).
+Reciprocal space maps and pole figures show epitaxial growth (Supplementary Fig. 11, 12).